DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To select next (or previous) waveform, rotate the **DATA ENTRY** continous encoder clockwise (or counter-clockwise).
 The selection cycles to **000** (or **127**) as required, when a edge of the list is reached.

+:information_source: The waveform **126.
+SILENCE** is a particular waveform: by selecting it, the oscillator is disabled (not processed by the DSP core).
+Same fact about any empty user waveform.

 From any oscillator context, they're 4 pages, for additional settings:

 ![](_img/oscPages.png)